 When building tech teams, finding the right mix of generalists and specialists is crucial.
 While generalists offer versatility, specialists provide essential deep expertise for critical tasks.
 However, specialists present several challenges: They're expensive, difficult to recruit from limited talent pools, create potential single points of failure, and may be underutilized between specialized projects.

-Leaders should evaluate their specialization needs across different time horizons and project types.
+According to MIT Sloan Management Review, leaders should evaluate their specialization needs across different time horizons and project types.
 For short-term or specific skill requirements, outsourcing often provides an effective solution.
-Options range from agencies for quick projects to consultancies, offshore development teams, or managed marketplaces for ongoing partnerships—each offering different pricing models and working arrangements.
+Options range from agencies for quick projects to consultancies, offshore development teams, or managed marketplaces for ongoing partnerships, each offering different pricing models and working arrangements.

 Strategic assessment of both in-house and external resource needs helps organizations maintain optimal team composition while avoiding resource constraints and budget issues.